DFHack/dfhack/docs/Scripts.rst

 ================
 Undesignates building base materials for dumping.

-.. _scripts/unsuspend:
+.. _unsuspend:

 unsuspend
 =========
 Unsuspend jobs in workshops, on a one-off basis.
-See `scripts/autounsuspend` for regular use.
+See `autounsuspend` for regular use.

-.. _scripts/view-item-info:
+.. _view-item-info:

 view-item-info
 ==============